-Integrating Flagsmith with your application offers a wide range of feature toggling capabilities out of the box.
-This guide walks us through the steps of integrating Datadog with our application to track all feature flag updates.
+The Flagsmith Datadog App integration offers a wide range of feature toggling capabilities out of the box.
+This guide walks through the steps for integrating Datadog with your application to track all feature flag updates.

 How does the Datadog integration help?

-Do to the enormous power that Feature flags add to your application, they are quickly becoming an essential part of a company’s infrastructure.
-As that happens, the criticality of their performance rises and it becomes more important to monitor them to make sure everything is working as intended.
-With the Flagsmith and Datadog integration, you can monitor the performance of your feature flags alongside the rest of your tech stack!
+Due to the enormous power that feature flags add to your application, they are quickly becoming an essential part of a company's infrastructure.
+As that happens, performance becomes more critical and it becomes more important to monitor flags to make sure everything is working as intended.
+With the Flagsmith and Datadog integration, you can monitor the performance of feature flags alongside the rest of your tech stack!

 Let’s get started!

 In this tutorial we will assume that you already have an application that is using Flagsmith for feature flag management.
-If that’s not the case, please refer to https://flagsmith.com/blog/ and follow the tutorial for your programming language.
+If that’s not the case, please get started with the Flagsmith app here.
+(Or contact us if you have any questions.)

 - Search for “Flagsmith”.
-Screenshot below shows Flagsmith integration available to add.
+Screenshot below shows the Flagsmith integration available to add

 - Click on the “+ Available” sign